WhitehatLaksh/Smart-Stadiums/README.md

 Or just double-click `index.html`.

----

-## Deploying to GitHub Pages

-1. Push this whole folder to GitHub (public, single branch — e.g. `main`), keeping `index.html`, `manifest.json`, `sw.js`, and the `icons/` folder all at the repo root together (relative paths depend on this).
-2. Go to **Settings → Pages**.
-3. Under **Build and deployment**, set **Source** to `Deploy from a branch`, branch `main`, folder `/ (root)`.
-4. Save — GitHub gives you a URL like `https://<username>.github.io/<repo-name>/` within a minute or two.
-5. Open that URL on a phone to test "Add to Home Screen" (Android) or the Share → Add to Home Screen flow (iOS), and test the GPS button — your browser will prompt for location permission on first tap.

-**Note:** GPS and "Install app" both require **HTTPS** — GitHub Pages serves everything over HTTPS by default, so this works out of the box once deployed.
-Testing locally over plain `http://localhost` also works for GPS (browsers allow geolocation on localhost), but service-worker install prompts are more reliable on the deployed HTTPS URL.

----

 ## Tech stack
 - Vanilla HTML / CSS / JavaScript — no frameworks, no build step
 - Canvas API for the live pulse visualization
 - Browser Geolocation API for GPS directions (no key, no server, stays on-device)